$500K bond for shooting suspect's brother in school trespass - Philly

 According to an arrest report, Zachary Cruz told officers he came to the school to "reflect on the school shooting and soak it all in."
 He did not resist arrest and the report made no mention of any weapons.

-Also Tuesday, the sheriff's office filed for a risk protection order against Zachary Cruz in circuit court under a new "red flag law" that was just signed by Florida's governor last week.
+The sheriff's office also filed for a risk protection order against Zachary Cruz in circuit court Tuesday under a new "red flag law" that was just signed by the governor last week.
 If a judge approves the request, Cruz would be involuntarily hospitalized for a mental health evaluation and barred from possessing firearms.

+Monday's arrest prompted Gov. Rick Scott to offer Florida Highway Patrol Troopers to help secure the school, Scott spokesman McKinley Lewis said.

+Scott sent a letter Tuesday to Broward County Sherriff Scott Israel and Broward County Superintendent Robert Runcie requesting that immediate action be taken to require an armed law enforcement officer to secure every point of entry at the school while students are on campus.

 Zachary and Nikolas shared the same biological mother but had different fathers.
 Both were adopted at very young ages by Roger and Lynda Cruz, who moved them into their Parkland home.
 Lynda Cruz died in November and their father died some years earlier.